clente/pt-bR/README.md

 ### Gender

-Differently from Portuguese, English does not specify grammatical gender.
-We will try to follow the [Manual for Non Sexist Use of Language (in Portuguese)](https://edisciplinas.usp.br/pluginfile.php/3034366/mod_resource/content/1/Manual%20para%20uso%20n%C3%A3o%20sexista%20da%20linguagem.pdf) in translations as much as we canm but unfortunately that is not always nas traduções, mas infelizmente isso nem sempre é viável.
+Unlike Portuguese, English does not specify grammatical gender.
+We will try to follow the [Manual for Non Sexist Use of Language (in Portuguese)](https://edisciplinas.usp.br/pluginfile.php/3034366/mod_resource/content/1/Manual%20para%20uso%20n%C3%A3o%20sexista%20da%20linguagem.pdf) in translations as much as we can, but unfortunately that is not always possible.

 Grammatical gender of arguments, acronyms and other nouns can usually be inferred by context.
-In the example below, we translate "_DLL_" as "a biblioteca de vínculo dinâmico" (dynamic link library).
+In the example below, we translate "_DLL_" as "a biblioteca de vínculo dinâmico" (dynamic-link library).

 > _DLL %s was not loaded_